 Objective 5: This is to design a method for converting a program into an AST and extracting the important information from the AST to create a tree data structure to represent the program.

-Objective 6: Following on from Objective 5, this is to design a method for converting the results of Objective 5 into vector embeddings that can be processed by a neural network.
+Objective 6: Following on from Objective 5, this is to design a method for converting the results of Objective 5 into vector embeddings that a neural network can process.

 Objective 7: This objective seeks to train and test the NDL classifiers and DL models from Objective 1 (section 1.2.1) to carry out classification tasks on the results derived from Objective 6.